-- A-Performance considerably above the level expected for a student in a given program. - B-Performance equal to expectation for acceptable performance at the student's level of study. - C-Performance below expectation but of sufficient quality to justify degree credit. - D-Performance unacceptable for graduate degree credit but sufficient to warrant a "passing" grade for non-degree purposes (such as teacher certification renewal). - F-Unacceptable level of performance for any purpose. - P-Passing level of performance (used for selected courses and practica). - For each semester credit in a course in which students are graded A, they receive 4 quality points; A-, 3.7; B+, 3.3; B, 3.0; B-, 2.7; C+, 2.3; C, 2.0; C-, 1.7; D+, 1.3; D, 1.0; D-, .7; and an F carries no credit and no quality points.
+- A-Performance considerably above the level expected for a student in a given program. - B-Performance equal to expectation for acceptable performance at the student's level of study. - C-Performance below expectation but of sufficient quality to justify degree credit. - D-Performance unacceptable for graduate degree credit but sufficient to warrant a "passing" grade for non-degree purposes (such as teacher certification renewal). - F-Unacceptable level of performance for any purpose. - P-Passing level of performance (used for selected courses and practica). - W-Notation used when a student withdraws after the add/drop period ends. - WM-Notation used on all courses for a verified medical withdrawal from the College. - I-Nation used at the discretion of the professor when a student has not completed all requirements due to illness or extenuating circumstatnces.
+An I grade automatically converts to an F if the work is not completed by the end of the regular semester following the course, or at the end of an additional semester isf an extension is granted. - G-Deferred grade only used for dissertation credit. - Students are graded A, they receive 4 quality points; A-, 3.7; B+, 3.3; B, 3.0; B-, 2.7; C+, 2.3; C, 2.0; C-, 1.7; D+, 1.3; D, 1.0; D-, .7; and an F carries no credit and no quality points.